LUNCH & ABO MARKETPLACE

 This year’s session with the Musicians’ Union focuses on improving standards within our industry, looking at the work of the Creative Industries Independent Standards Authority (CIISA), joint MU and ABO working groups and how best to support orchestras to modernise long established working practices.

-Speakers will include Naomi Pohl, General Secretary, Musicians’ Union; Judith Webster, Chief Executive, Association of British Orchestras; and Niyi Akeju, Head of Standards Development, Creative Industries Independent Standards Authority.
+Speakers will include Naomi Pohl, General Secretary, Musicians’ Union; Judith Webster, Chief Executive, Association of British Orchestras; and Niyi Akeju, Head of Standards Development, Creative Industries Independent Standards Authority and Jon Collins, Chief Executive, LIVE.

 BREAKOUT 2 Evolving Horizons: The Next Decade of Inclusivity in Classical Music